MJKWoolnough/jslib/README.md

 The [Children](#dom_children) returned from passed `fn` function are added either to the [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), if the psuedo Option is false, or to the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), if the psuedo Option is true.

-The resulting [DOMBind](#dom_dombind) can be used in the same way as any other DOMBind, creating your (psuedo-)element and applying the attributes and children accordingly.
+If the `classOnly` Option is set to false (or unset), the resulting [DOMBind](#dom_dombind) can be used in the same way as any other DOMBind, creating your (psuedo-)element and applying the attributes and children accordingly.

+If the `classOnly` Option is set to true, the function will just return the generated class constructor, without creating a DOMBind function.

 ### <a name="elements_attrclass">AttrClass</a>
 ```typescript